csc-training/hpc-python/docs/mooc/python-and-performance/performance-bottlenecks.md

 # Why are Python programs slow?

+Python is very flexible and dynamic language, but the flexibility comes with a price.

 Computer programs are nowadays practically always written in high-level human readable programming languages, and then translated to the machine instructions that processor understands.
 There are two main approaches on how